Devin Wenig: Cyberstalking incident

 A cyberstalking and harassment campaign against the owners of the online newsletter ECommerceBytes occurred in 2019.
 This eventually led to charges against seven members of eBay's global security team.
 The harassment began after an article was published in ECommerceBytes about eBay's litigation against Amazon.

-Wenig texted a communications executive "If you are ever going to take her [ECommerceBytes writer Ina Steiner] down... now is the time."
-A subsequent cyberstalking and harassment campaign against the newsletter's authors led to charges against seven members of eBay's global security team.
-Wenig was not charged in the case.
+Wenig texted a communications executive "If you are ever going to take her down... now is the time."
+A subsequent cyberstalking and harassment campaign against the newsletter's authors involved sending the couple live cockroaches, fly larvae, and a bloody Halloween pig mask.
+The campaign led to criminal convictions against seven members of eBay's global security team.
+An internal eBay investigation found that, while Wenig’s communications were inappropriate, there was no evidence that he knew in advance about or authorized the actions that would later become the cyberstalking case.

+Wenig was not charged in the case, but was sued civilly by the owners of the newsletter.
+The suit, filed against eBay and Wenig, was reported by Reuters as settled before the trial in February, 2026.
+Terms of the settlement were not disclosed. eBay's total settlement was over $55 million, with $2 million to be paid by Wenig, with an apology issued by eBay for the executives' conduct.

 Recognition

 In 2019, Wenig was ranked #100 in a Forbes list of America's 100 most innovative leaders.
 He was ranked eighth in Retail Info Systems' 2017 list of "Retail's 10 Best CEOs".

 Personal life

 On 28 March 1993, Wenig married Cindy Lee Horowitz, a lawyer, and fellow graduate of Columbia University School of Law in a ceremony at the Huntington (Long Island) Jewish Center.